Heather-Glen-Village/HGV-Arduino/README.md

 Most of the code here is either just for testing hardware with only a few file being used in the final Arduino Code.
 All Docker Container should already be running on REMS006 so there isn't a need to reinstall them. asdfasd

 The Main files for the Project Can be found in Primary and Secondarys Folders.
-Backup Docker Compose files and Conf can be found in the Docker Folder. asdfasdf
+Backup Docker Compose files and Conf can be found in the Docker Folder.
 ## Features

 - RS485 Communications via ModbusRTU